 - Sealing wax

-Prep the chalk paint according to the manufacturer instructions.
-Some chalk paint requires you to add a tablespoon or two of water to make the paint a thinner consistency.
+Prep the chalk paint according to the manufacturer's instructions.
+Some chalk paint requires you to add a tablespoon or two of water to create a thinner consistency.
 You don't want the chalk paint to be too thin or too thick, so finding the right consistency might take some practice.

-Once the paint is ready, use a natural bristle brush to apply your first coat.
-Some paint will only require one coat, but we usually apply at least two.
-If you don't have a natural bristle brush on hand, a synthetic bristle brush will work fine, too.
+Once the paint is ready, use a small paintbrush brush to apply your first coat.
+Some paint will require only one coat, but it can be a good idea to apply two coats, especially if you wound up with paint on the thinner side.

 Once you have a smooth coat, allow the paint to dry completely before adding another coat or going on to the next step.
 We waited about four hours between coats.

 If you don't want distressed candlesticks, skip this step altogether.
-However, if you want your candlesticks to look aged and chippy, use a sanding block to buff off the top layers of chalk paint lightly.
-Grit isn't important here because you're just trying to lightly remove the top coat.
-We opted for a 120-grit sanding block because that's what we had on hand.
+However, if you want your candlesticks to look aged and chippy, use a sanding block to lightly buff away the top layers of chalk paint.
+Grit isn't important here because you're just trying to lightly remove part of the top coat.

 This step works well if you like the color that's underneath.
 If you don't, you may need to use a dark finishing wax instead.
 On these candlesticks, one shows a yellow distressing and the other shows a brown wood-tone distressing.